sdurz/ubot/README.md

 I'm writing this to support my own bot implementations.

 ## Overview
-Instead of providing a full API mapping, **uBot** relies on [axon](https://github.com/sdurz/axon) for accessing `JSON` data, which in turn is a minimal wrapper around Golang `JSON` marshal/unmarshal functionalities.
+Instead of providing a full API mapping, **uBot** relies on [**axon**](https://github.com/sdurz/axon) for accessing `JSON` data, which in turn is a minimal wrapper around Golang `JSON` marshal/unmarshal functionalities.

 It features a simple but extensible mechanism for message routing and filtering that allows the developers to write, reuse and compose their own [`Matcher`s](https://pkg.go.dev/github.com/sdurz/ubot#Matcher) and [`Handler`s](https://pkg.go.dev/github.com/sdurz/ubot#Handler).

+## API Methods
 The methods of [Telegram BOT API](https://core.telegram.org/bots/api/) are mappped one on one onto the [Bot](https://pkg.go.dev/github.com/sdurz/ubot#Bot) object.

+## API Types
-The messages that are sent to the server are to be composed as specified on [Telegram's BOT API reference](https://core.telegram.org/bots/api).
-There's no need to memorize an additional layer nor coding conventions (in turn there's no guarantee that the sent messages are well formed, beware of HTTP 400 errors).
+The messages that are sent to the server are [**axon**] objects to be composed as specified on [Telegram's BOT API reference](https://core.telegram.org/bots/api).
+There's no need to memorize an additional abstraction layer nor coding conventions (in turn there's no guarantee that the sent messages are well formed, beware of HTTP 400 errors).

-Messages are plain **axon** objects:
+Messages are plain [`axon.O`](https://pkg.go.dev/github.com/sdurz/axon#O) objects:

 ```golang
 sentMsg, err := bot.SendMessage(axon.O{